cybersecurelabs/cyber-research/README.md

 exploitation and post-exploitation of Active Directory (AD) deployments.

-\textbf{Windows Platform}: Exploitation and post exploits are performed using Powershell.
+Windows Platform: Exploitation and post exploits are performed using Powershell.

-\textbf{Linux & macOS}: Exploitation requires Python 2.6 or 2.7
+Linux & macOS: Exploitation requires Python 2.6 or 2.7